NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/about.markdown

 permalink: /about/
 ---

-My name is Soren.
-I am also known as NoBugsOnlyFeatures, or OnlyFeatures.
+My name is NoBugsOnlyFeatures, or OnlyFeatures.

-I'm a software engineer by day, and a lot more by night.
-I have a lot of hobbies, friends, and family that enrich my life.

 The purpose of this blog is to talk about myself, and the things I'm interested in talking about.

+Not a very good about page, is it?
+Sorry. 🙏🏻